-Apart from using many stretches turning you “upside-down,” as it were, Thai Massage typically also includes massage of the abdominal and pelvic area, and as such it’s advised not to eat within one to two hours before a session.
+Apart from a broad range of stretches, Thai Massage typically also includes massage of the abdominal and pelvic area, and as such it’s advised not to eat within one to two hours before a session.
 If possible, it’s also better to empty the bowels just before the treatment.

 Make sure you’re clean and fresh.
 Take a shower or bath beforehand.
 Take those things with you that you think you may want to use: a towel, a bottle of water, a refreshener, a disinfectant, clean clothes, or whatever it is you think you would want at some point during or after your visit.